Is Direct Candidate Sourcing Right For You?

-These are just a couple of questions on many HR Professionals’ agendas at present.
-Faced with candidates moving more often and the agency costs associated, tighter budgets and the need to deliver more for less, savvy managers are realising they are in a position to capitalise on their employer brand and rely less on agencies to source talent.
+These are just a couple of questions on the agendas of HR professionals at present.
+Faced with candidates moving more often and the agency costs associated, tighter budgets and the need to deliver more for less, savvy managers are realising they are in a position to capitalise on their employer brand and rely less on IT recruitment agencies to source tech talent.

 But taking the jump into the unknown – a world less reliant on agencies can be daunting.
 Here are the top questions to ask yourself if you’re considering bringing some of your recruitment in-house;

 Why are you considering bringing some of your recruitment in-house?

 There’s always scope to refine the way a business approaches its talent attraction operations.
 By doing so, you allow the business to attract the best IT professionals, remain competitive, and identify ways to see if you’re getting the best return from your current suppliers and providers.

 You could say it’s a fluid process, dictated by the changing trends in job seeker behaviour and the needs of the business.

 Typically, we see businesses considering direct sourcing for reasons such as:

 - The need to know which resources will deliver the best IT talent